 Conclusion

 Finally, you are ready to create your own landing page.
-Remember to always have a clear value proposition in mind before starting working on your landing page.
+Remember to always have a clear value proposition in mind before starting to work on your landing page.
 Everything you place on your page should further highlight or showcase your product’s key value.